zzzprojects/learn-orm/tutorials/visual-studio/go-to-definition.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/go-to-definition-1.png">

-You will see that the member definition is open up.
+You will see that the member definition is opened up.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/go-to-definition-2.png">

 The **Go To Definition** can navigate to different files as well.
-If the calling method is defined on some other file **Go To Definition** will automatically navigation to that file in a new tab.
+If the calling method is defined on some other file **Go To Definition** will automatically navigate to that file in a new tab.

 Let's right-click on a member which is defined in another file and select **Go To Definition**.